 sudo mysql

-Note: h2smedia is username and [email protected] is the password.
+Note: h2smedia is the username and next@123 is the password.
 You can change them with your choice.
 Whereas the nextdb is the above-created database name.

 Step 9 – Setup and Configuring NetCloud server on Windows 10